seyramgabriel/CloudSec-Terraform-Project/README.md

 The terraform configuration creates:

 * one (1) virtual private cloud.
-* Three(3) subnets in two availability zones.
+* Four(4) subnets in two availability zones.
-* Two (2) route tables, one is associated with the subnet to be used as a public subnet, and the other is associated with two private subnets (used as subnet group) within which the RDS database is launched.
+* Two (2) route tables, one is associated with two(2) public subnets, and the other is associated with two(2) private subnets (used as subnet group) within which the RDS database is launched.
 * One (1) internet gateway which serves as the route for the public route table.
-* One (1) nat gateway (in the public subnet) which serves as the route for the private route table.
 * Four (4) security groups, one for RDS, one for ECS, one for EFS, and one for the Load Balancer:

-    1. RDS is made to be only privately accessible, but its security group allows traffic from the ECS security group on port 3306.
+    a.
+RDS is made to be only privately accessible, but its security group allows traffic from the ECS security group on port 3306.
 Once you make RDS not publicly accessible, RDS doesn't assign a public IP address to the database.
 Only Amazon EC2 instances and other resources inside the VPC can connect to your database.

-    2. The ECS security group has ingress for only the Load Balancer security group on both HTTP and HTTPS, it has egress on port 3306 (so that it can communicate with RDS), egress on port 2049 (in order to communicate with EFS on NFS) and egress on port 443 (so that it can pull the container image "wordpress:php8.3-apache" from docker hub).
+    b.
+The ECS security group has ingress for the Load Balancer security group on both HTTP and HTTPS, it has egress on port 3306 (so that it can communicate with RDS), egress on port 2049 (in order to communicate with EFS on NFS) and egress on port 443 (so that it can pull the container image "wordpress:php8.3-apache" from docker hub).

-    3. The EFS security group has ingress on port 2049 for the ECS security group.
+    c.
+The EFS security group has ingress on port 2049 for the ECS security group.

-    4. The Load Balancer security group has ingress for both port 80 and 443 (HTTP and HTTPS).
+    d.
+The Load Balancer security group has ingress for both port 80 and 443 (HTTP and HTTPS).

-* One (1) Load Balancer, in two subnets, one of which is public, the other is private.
+* One (1) Load Balancer, in two public subnets.
 * One (1) Target Group, with target type being "ip" and health check path of "/wp-admin/install.php".
 * Two (1) Listeners for the Load Balancer, one for HTTP and the other for HTTPS.
 * One (1) DNS Record on Route 53 to map registered domain name to Load Balancer dns.
 The "allow overwrite" is set to true, hence it will overwrite any record with same name in Route 53.